writethedocs/www/docs/conf/portland/2019/sponsors/prospectus.rst

 You will be given a discount code that will let you post them for free, please ask us for this if you don't have it!
-They will be published in our :doc:`Newsletter </newsletter>` every month, along with listing on our website in the sidebar.
+They will be published in our :doc:`Newsletter </newsletter>` every month, and displayed on our website as well.

 What do I need for the job fair?
 --------------------------------